 While I appreciate how Aytes boosted my article’s thesis, I’d be remiss if I didn’t point out something he declined to mention.
 Depending on who is bribing federal officials, be it someone linked to terrorism, or wanted for other crimes, such as murder or drug smuggling —other law enforcement agencies like the FBI, Terrorism Task Force or various district attorney offices’ valuable resources supplement the USCIS’ resources to combat the crime and corruption that originated out of USCIS.
 More on this in an upcoming installment.

 Moreover, Aytes must know I am far from the first person who shined a light on America’s immigration problems.
-Does he attack them?
+Does he attack them or just me?

 Case in point, President Barack Obama shined a light.
 In fact, the Obama White House plans to “fix the dysfunctional immigration bureaucracy…” Aytes took issue with me in his letter when I described the bureaucracy as “nonsensical.”
 I guess we can debate semantics with the White House here.